How Much Does a Website Cost in Singapore in 2026?

 Wix, Squarespace, Shopify, Carrd.
 You do the work yourself, they host it for you.
 Cost is mostly just the hosting + domain.
 This works if you're comfortable with basic design, limited customization, and you don't mind being locked into their platform.

 Problem?
 You're on their infrastructure.
 Algorithm changes, feature updates you don't want, no code ownership.
 And you'll hit customization walls fast.
+We break this down further in our guide on template vs custom websites.

-Freelancers ($500–$3,000)
+Freelancers (S$1.2K-S$3K)

 A developer or designer working solo or in a small team.
 Usually cheaper because they have lower overhead, they work from home or co-working spaces, and they're cutting out the middleman.

-Boutique Studios Like Kopi ($500–$1,500)
+Boutique Studios Like Kopi (S$1.2K-S$6K)

 You get a real person building your site, full ownership of your code, and a timeline that makes sense (not 8-12 weeks for a simple site).
 Our clients typically get a site in 2-4 weeks.

-Mid-Tier Agencies ($3,000–$10,000)
+Mid-Tier Agencies (S$3K-S$10K)

 More established agencies with teams.
 They have account managers, project managers, and typically longer timelines.
-They'll likely handle everything—strategy, design, copywriting, SEO setup.
+They'll likely handle everything - strategy, design, copywriting, SEO setup.

 This range assumes a reasonably complex site (10-15 pages, basic e-commerce, some custom features).
 You'll get a professional result, but you're also paying for the overhead that comes with bigger teams.